Lyme Disease Misdiagnosed as OCD: When Psychiatric Symptoms Have an Infectious Cause

 Lyme disease can mimic OCD and other psychiatric conditions.

-Recognizing this possibility can lead to more accurate diagnosis and appropriate care.
+Recognizing the overlap between infection, neuroinflammation, and psychiatric symptoms may lead to more accurate diagnosis and more appropriate care.

 Dr. Daniel Cameron, MD, MPH